 Is it possible to go at our own pace?

 Yes, indeed!
 You are on holiday and if you want to slow down (or speed up!), that's up to you.
-We can always give you a little more time by the pool, the chance to linger at the lunch table or a slower route back.
+We can always give you time for that special photo, let you linger at the lunch table or take a slower route back.

 Do customers have full financial protection?